SebasRhoadsAvila/AcademicResearch/LGBTQ/README.md

-# Emotional Health in the LGBTQ+ Community: A Mediation Analysis
+# Emotional Health among the LGBTQ+ Community in Mexico: A Mediation Analysis

 #### Abstract